-Tantalum has high hardness that can reach 6-6.5.
+Tantalum has a high hardness that can reach 6-6.5.
 Its melting point is as high as 2996 ° C, only after carbon, tungsten, rhenium and osmium.
 Tantalum is malleable and can be drawn into a thin foil.
 Its coefficient of thermal expansion is very small, and it only expands by 6.6 parts per million per degree Celsius.
-In addition, it has a strong toughness and is superior to copper.
+In addition, it has strong toughness and is superior to copper.

 Tantalum does not react with hydrochloric acid, concentrated nitric acid and “aqua regia” under both cold and hot conditions.
 And tantalum is only corroded by concentrated sulfuric acid at temperatures above 150 °C. Tantalum can be considered one of the most chemically stable metals at temperatures below 150 °C. It is also highly resistant to corrosion because of the formation of a stable tantalum pentoxide (Ta2O5) protective layer on its surface.